ruclty/Daisy/README.md

 ```sh
 python src/run.py [parameter file]
 ```
-Or run the following command for quickly start :
+You can run the following command for quickly start :
 ```sh
 ./run.sh
 ```